programerone/WebTrafficFilter/readme.md

         $traffix->assert_request_header( 'HTTP_X_REQUESTED_WITH', 'xmlhttprequest' ); // returns true if exists & matches

+### Track the Time Between Page Hits

+*   Bots can crawl faster than humans can access pages on your site.
+Traffix keeps track of the page access speed of visitors.

+        $traffix->pages_per_minute();

 ### Deny Traffic Based w/Rules and Blacklists

 *   You can deny traffic by calling the deny() function.
 The deny function will check the request against your requirements and blacklists.